 The digital signature, a common link between Spain and the Dominican Republic

-Within any digitisation process there are certain technological resources that are similar regardless of the country we look at.
+Within any digitization process there are certain technological resources that are similar regardless of the country we look at.
 One of these is the digital signature, a cross-cutting solution that is in touch with the digital transformation of virtually every aspect of a nation.

 Despite having many points in common, digital signatures also present differentiating nuances between countries, as is the case of the legal framework that embraces them.
 On the Spanish and European side, this is defined by the eIDAS Regulation, which defines 3 types of electronic signatures; on the Dominican side, the digital signature is regulated by the recently approved Resolution 071-19.

-These are two legal texts with a high degree of similarity, since the aforementioned Resolution 071-19 is largely based on the eIDAS Regulation, since it was set as a goal to facilitate the internationalisation of business activities, for which purpose it had to be aligned with the legislation of regions that were hitherto more advanced in digital signatures.
+These are two legal texts with a high degree of similarity, since the aforementioned Resolution 071-19 is largely based on the eIDAS Regulation, since it was set as a goal to facilitate the internationalization of business activities, for which purpose it had to be aligned with the legislation of regions that were hitherto more advanced in digital signatures.
 In fact, the similarity is such that the types of electronic signature they contemplate are practically identical: simple, advanced and qualified.

 It should be noted that, although neither of the two legislations includes the term “simple signature”, this is used to designate a signature that does not meet the requirements to be advanced or qualified.
 The legislation does warn that its possible legal probative value should not be annulled a priori on the grounds that it does not meet those requirements.